And this is your undocumented anchor man here for the whole show.

 Got to bail out everything.

-Uh HR confirms that.
+HR confirms that.

-Polish caller called into Rush the other day, said, What the hell is going on with America?
+Polish caller called into Rush the other day, said, what the hell is going on with America?

 This is why I scrammed out of Poland.

-It doesn't seem weird in East Europe in Eastern Europe.
+It doesn't seem weird in Eastern Europe.

-It's the Hungarian State Television Network.
+It's the Hungarian state television network.

-And they uh put a Hungarian limousine at my disposal, which sounded pretty fancy until I got into it.
+And they put a Hungarian limousine at my disposal, which sounded pretty fancy until I got into it.

 The government should not be making your car.

-Britain in the 1970s.
+They made it in Britain, Britain in the 1970s.

 People think of Britain as being, you know, by the standards of these things.

-In the 1970s it was a communist basket case.
+In the 1970s, it was a communist basket case.

-But he's called C in real life, not M. Uh and the guy in line to become C was a communist agent.
+And the guy in line to become C was a communist agent.

-And they think to yourself, well, where can you go to film drab Soviet era public housing?
+And they think to yourself, well, where can you go to film drab Soviet-era public housing?

 And they picked the town of Dundee in Scotland, because by the 1970s, Dundee in Scotland was indistinguishable from a Soviet basket case state.

-You you think of the they used to make a lot of cars in Britain, the famous names uh Rover, Jaguar, uh uh Triumph, uh, and eventually they'd all been merged into one and they were owned by the government.
+And eventually they'd all been merged into one and they were owned by the government.

 The government made your car when it was in the mood.